LilithRainbows/HabboAirPlus/README.txt

 -Added buttons to enable/disable/clean cache to login screen (cache is disabled by default) -Fixed messenger settings button
 -Auto maximize client window at startup
--Fixed camera movement bug (unconfirmed)
+-Fixed camera movement lock bug (can be unstable)
 -Now the default language of the login screen depends on the system language -Improved catalog badges visualization
 -Now a notification is displayed by default when a friend added to relationship goes online